 Our compensation program is designed to attract and reward talented individuals who possess the skills necessary to support our business objectives, assist in the achievement of our strategic goals and create long-term value for our stockholders.
-We provide employees with what we consider to be a very competitive mix of compensation and insurance benefits for all our employees, as well as participation in our equity programs.
+We provide all of our employees with what we consider to be a very competitive mix of compensation and insurance benefits, as well as participation in our equity programs.